AI-estimated baseline profile. Be the first to log a session!

 What does Tie Guan Yin Type A taste like?

-This oolong from Fujian, China offers a distinctive drinking experience.
 This Tie Guan Yin offers a delicate balance between a subtle, 'feather-touch' roast and the inherent complexity of the tea leaves.
 Expect a smooth and captivating infusion, where elegant confectionery.
-It sits in the "Floral" and "Fruity" and "Sweet" flavor families, so expect a cup that leans floral and fruity and sweet.
+It leans floral, fruity and sweet.

 How should I brew Tie Guan Yin Type A?